 Ebooks are a great way to enjoy literature – they’re cheaper than print books due to the lack of print and distribution costs (and completely free if the work is in the public domain), and you start reading seconds after buying one.

-You don’t need a specialist device like a Kindle either thanks to free ebook readers for Windows.
+You don’t need a specialist device like a Kindle either thanks to the many free ebook readers available for your desktop.
 These are particularly good for students who want to reference texts in their work, add annotations, or refer to online resources.

 So what makes a good ebook reader?
 For general use, a clear layout and the ability to sync your bookshelf across multiple devices are essential; for students, note-taking and bookmarks are essential; and for anyone who sometimes struggles with their eyesight, text-to-speech and one-click font customization are welcome additions.

-Amazon’s official Kindle for PC ebook reader is smart and stylish – and although it tempts you with reading suggestions from the Kindle store, the sales pitch isn’t too in-your-face.
+Amazon’s official Kindle app for Windows (as well as Mac and mobile devices) is smart and stylish, and although it tempts you with reading suggestions from the Kindle store, the sales pitch isn’t too in-your-face.

 There’s no setup necessary if you already have an Amazon account.
 Just log in with your usual username and password and your virtual shelves will be populated automatically (though you’ll have to click a book’s cover to download it, so bear this in mind if you’re planning some offline reading).
 Notes and bookmarks are synced across devices automatically, as are flashcards – an extremely useful addition for students using digital textbooks for revision.